aminosbh/socialnetwork/README.md

 This project uses [Maven][] as a build system and [Eclipse][Eclipse IDE] as a main IDE.

+The best way to import this Git project into Eclipse is to import it first as a `General Git Project` and then convert it to `Maven Project`:

+**Import as a General Git Project:**

+- Click `File` > `Import...`
+- In the `Import` wizard:
+  1. Click `Git` > `Projects from Git`.
+Click `Next`.
+  2. Click `Clone URI` and then click `Next`.
+  3. In the `Source Git Repository` window, in the `URI` field, enter an existing Git repository URL and click `Next`.
+  4. In the `Branch Selection` window, make sure that the `master` branch is selected and click `Next`.
+  5. In the `Local Destination` window, specify the destination directory or keep the default value and then click `Next`.\
+  The `Cloning from <Git repository>` window shows the progress of the cloning process.
+  6. In the menu `Wizard of project import`, select `Import as general project`.
+Click `Next`.
+  7. In the `Import Projects` window, confirm or edit the default parameters and click `Finish`.

+**Convert into Maven Project:**

+1. In the projects tree, right click on the imported project.
+2. Scroll down and click `Configure` > `Convert to Maven Project`.

 ## **Chapter 1:** Contacts management